hideya/langchain-google-genai-ex/README.md

 > 🔬 **Technical Details**: See our comprehensive [**Google Official Fix Compatibility Analysis**](./GOOGLE_OFFICIAL_FIX_COMPATIBILITY.md) explaining why LangChain.js can't directly use Google's official fix.

 ### Migration Path

+**Choose your integration approach:**

+#### Option A: Using Google's New SDK Directly
+If you're starting fresh or can migrate away from LangChain.js, use Google's official solution:

 ```typescript
 // If you use Google's SDK directly:
 import { GoogleGenAI, mcpToTool } from "@google/genai";